CoCoS: Fast and Accurate Distributed Triangle Counting in Graph Streams: Related Work

 \subsection{Distributed Streaming Algorithms}

 Distributed streaming algorithms for triangle counting were first discussed by Pavan et al. \cite{pavan2013parallel} to handle multiple sources.
 Their goal, however, was to reduce communication costs while giving the same estimation of their single-machine streaming algorithm \cite{pavan2013counting}.
 Thus, using more machines, which are one per source, neither improves the speed nor the accuracy of the estimation.
+In this work, however, we utilize multiple machines for faster and more accurate estimation.